HelyaFarid/rctr-final-project/README.md

 - Add Profile page for therapist could be a blog
 - Subscription button for marketing
 - Build the app for mobile/tablet/desktop
+- Add Event section in first page for advertisement

 ## API